linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 5. When successfully added a shortcut, you can click on **Edit** > **Delete** on the custom shortcut to delete it.

 ### Update Settings
-You can check the updates for system and applications, and also can modify mirror, upgrade the system and applications.
+You can check the updates for system and applications manually, or auto-download updates.

 ![0|update](jpg/update.jpg)

-#### Detect System Source

-Enable **System source detection**, once you switch the mirror, you will get the prompt notifying that "Your system source has been modified".

 #### Auto Download Updates